jackyzzzk/LazyLLM/docs/en/Cookbook/rag_nloop.md

 The entire pipeline is implemented using LazyLLM, with explicit management of dialogue history (length-constrained to prevent context overload).
 Tool functions—such as query rewriting, hybrid retrieval, and re-ranking—are encapsulated via fc_register to enable seamless integration into a ReAct Agent for dynamic tool orchestration.
 A web interface serves as the user-facing entry point, delivering an end-to-end multi-turn conversational QA experience.
 ![alt text](../assets/rag.png)
 ## Setup

-### Components

-We'll build our conversational RAG application using LazyLLM's built-in components:

-- **Document**: For loading and managing documents with embeddings
-- **Retriever**: For retrieving relevant documents based on similarity
-- **Reranker**: For reranking retrieved documents for better relevance
-- **OnlineChatModule**: For LLM-based question reformulation and answer generation
-- **ReactAgent**: For creating an agent that can iterate over multiple retrieval steps
-- **pipeline**：used to create a sequentially executed data flow

 ### Dependencies